Terms of Service

 Calculation Framework: Maximum liability equals the pro-rated total amount of fees paid and payable by Customer to Provider under the specific Order giving rise to the claim, calculated over the twelve (12) month period immediately preceding the event that triggered the liability.

-Broad Application Scope: The limitation applies to all theories of liability including:
+Broad Application Scope: The limitation applies to all theories of liability including contractual claims, tort claims, statutory claims, and other legal theories.

 Temporal Protection: The twelve-month calculation period provides predictable financial exposure while ensuring the liability cap reflects recent business relationship value rather than total historical payments.